numbbbbb/read-react-source-code/03-how-setstate-works-part-1.md

 Transaction has two mainly usages:

 1. initialize and cleanup, like a class `destructor()`
-2. put of some operations and execute them during `close()`, `ReactDefaultBatchingStrategy` implements this pattern
+2. put off some operations and execute them during `close()`, `ReactDefaultBatchingStrategy` implements this pattern

 Transaction itself is generic, most time you need to custom your own transaction class.